ergo-sa/ergo-webApp/README.md

-### ∴ ergo-sa Overview
+# Welcome!
+Please find our;
+## Overview & Policies

-**∴ ergo-sa** is an innovative web application that streamlines the process of posting and completing assignments, reports, exams, and projects for compensation.
+**∴ ergo-sa** is an innovative web application that streamlines the process of posting and completing assignments, reports, exams, projects, ect for compensation.
 It offers a secure, user-friendly environment where users can request and fulfill academic or professional tasks.
 Acting as a mediator, ∴ ergo-sa ensures seamless and trustworthy transactions between users, maintaining anonymity and confidentiality to protect all parties involved.

 ### Key Features:
 - **User Roles**: Users can act as both Requesters (posting tasks) and Replyers (fulfilling tasks).